arjanvdmeij/msp-3-readlist/README.md

 - Heroku kicks off a new build based on the changes

 Within the code, measures are taken to ensure that the application uses the correct data for the environment it's running in.
-The config file reads environment variables, one of which is the FLASK_ENV variable.
+The config file reads environment variables when needed, Flask itself grabs one directly from the os: the FLASK_ENV variable.
-This is set to 'development' and 'production' for the respective environments.
+This is set to 'development' and (explicitly to) 'production' for the respective environments.
-Based on the host the application runs on, this then triggers the correct settings.
+Based on the host the application runs on, the config.py offers the correct database link.

 The one thing that is identical between environments are the settings for the Marvel API, as this is always the same.

-The update_comics script is run manually on Cloud 9, since cron jobs won't run in stopped environemnts.
+The update_comics script is run manually on Cloud 9, since cron jobs won't run in stopped environments.
 For the production environment, the Heroku Scheduler has been added and set to run daily at 5AM to check for new additions to available comics.

 ## File structure